 Question: My new rescue dog seems to only care about me when I have food in my hand.
-How can I get her to love me?
+How can I get her to love and bond with me?

 Many rescue dogs, dogs from puppy mills and dogs with poor socialization during puppyhood have bonding issues with people.
 They will often see their guardians, especially in the first few weeks, as merely a resource to get what they need – food, water, protection, bathroom breaks and maybe play time – but otherwise may not derive any real pleasure from humans.
 This can be very frustrating and disappointing.
 Fortunately, there are some things you can do to help speed up a connection with your dog and it is through stimulating the production of the “love drug,” or, more accurately, the hormone oxytocin we naturally produce.